AlienTec1908/AlienTec1908/README.md

 # Ben (AlienTec) 👋

-I’m a cybersecurity professional and developer with a strong focus on offensive security, exploit development, and creating innovative open-source solutions.
-My work combines hands-on technical expertise with a passion for strengthening digital security.
+I’m a cybersecurity professional and developer dedicated to scaling red team operations through modular, logic-driven solutions.
+My work focuses on the convergence of manual tradecraft and automated heuristics, combining hands-on technical expertise with a passion for innovative open-source exploit development.

 ---